An Interview with Jose Maria Sison, Founding Chairman of the Communist Party of the Philippines

 After the Dengist counter-revolution in China from 1976 onward and the collapse of the Soviet Union in 1991, US imperialism and its followers declared the end of history with the supposed permanent death of socialism and the perpetuity of capitalism and liberal democracy.
 For some two decades since 1991, the US claimed to be the sole superpower for being winner in the Cold War and recklessly expanded the NATO and engaged in ceaseless wars.
 Now, the strategic decline of the US in a multipolar world is becoming more and more obvious after spending USD 10 trillion for wars of aggression.

 15. Comrade, how do you assess the current state of inter-imperialist conflict and rivalry between the US and the rising imperialist power of China?
 What is your assessment of the increasing inter-imperialist conflict between the US and China in southeast Asia?
 How did the former Duterte regime play on this contradiction and is it any different from how the present Marcos-Duterte regime is orienting itself?
-Is there a possibility for the revolutionary movement to tactically take advantage of that conflict to advance itself?

 The US-China inter-imperialist contradictions came to the surface during the Obama regime when the US complained against the economic and military rise of China and decided to carry out the strategic US pivot to East Asia and excluded China from the Trans-Pacific Partnership Agreement.
 The contradictions became even more conspicuous when the Trump regime started to cut down China’s exports to the US, shift US investments from China to other countries and accuse China of manipulating economic, trade and currency policies and stealing technology from US companies and research institutes.

 The inter-imperialist contradictions between the US and China will become worse from year to year.
 In recent years, Duterte thought that if he sidled up to China and let it build artificial islands and military bases in the West Philippine Sea he could borrow from China USD 24 billion for infrastructure projects.
 But China delivered to him only a little over USD 1 billion.
 I think that the US will keep the Marcos regime under tighter control.
-Even in his last year in power Duterte had to prove utter subservience with the US and agreed to make Marcos junior the president by fraudulent vote count.
+Even in his last year in power Duterte had to prove utter subservience to the US and agreed to make Marcos Jr. the president by fraudulent vote count.

 16. It is the view of kites that there are no socialist countries in the world today, a view we believe we share with the CPP.
 You have had favorable things to say about countries who have been in confrontation with imperialism such as Venezuela or Cuba.
 Do you view those countries as socialist?4